 The Apple Watch Series 4 was a major step forward for the industry-dominating wearable.
-Faster, slimmer and larger-screened than its predecessors, it also added new health features such as fall detection and improved heart sensors, and an EKG (currently for US users only, although that could soon change).
+Faster, slimmer and larger-screened than its predecessors, it also added new health features such as fall detection and improved heart sensors, and an ECG (currently for US users only, although that could soon change).

 However, tech moves forward fast, and we're already wondering what to expect from the Series 5.
 When will it be released, what will it look like, and what new features and specs will be included?
 In this article we round up the leaks and rumours - the latest of which is that a new sleep monitor has been undergoing tests for months at secret sites in Apple Park.

 We expect the Apple Watch Series 5 to be announced in September 2019.

 Apple appears to have settled into a regular release pattern with its watches.
 After an almost 18-month gap between the original and second-gen models, there have now been three consecutive launch events in September of 2016, 2017 and 2018: